34bits/Orrey-Web-App-xNull-team/README.md

 # Orrery Web App By XNULL Team

-Our dream is to help visual impaired people to understand more about our solar system.
+Our dream is to help visual impaired people understand more about our solar system.
 We want everyone to have the opportunity to explore and learn.

 ## TECH STACK